larabatman/annotation_of_eukaryotic_genome/README.md

 AED allows to quantify the agreement between the predicted model and the evidence.
 The lower the AED score, the better, and generally ≤ 0.5 is accepted as good support.
 InterPro/ GO give domain and GO hits that provide biological plausaibility of predicted proteins, helping to flag TE-like seuqences for removal and giving functional summaries such as pathways and families that can also be used for comparative analyses.

-## Quality Assessment of Gene Annotations
+## Quality Assessment of Genome Annotation

-### BUSCO: Quality Asssessment of Gene Annotations
+### BUSCO: Quality Asssessment of Gene Annotation
 To assess the quality og our gene annotation so far, we are going to use BUSCO (version5.4.2) (Benchmarking Universal Single-Copy Orthologs) to infer the completness of our annotation theough the presence/ absence of highly conserved orthologs across a range of taxa.

 Since BUSCO expects one ortholog per gene, keeping multiple isoforms per gene would inflate the Duplicated category falsely.
 Thus, we are going to first extract the longest, assumed most complete coding isoform from our filtered FASTA files.